lidofinance/depositor-bot/README.md

 **The Pauser Bot** obtains pause message from Council Daemon and enacts pause on the specified staking module.

+**The Unvetting Bot** obtains unvet message from Council Daemon and enacts unvet on the specified node operator.

 ## Table of Contents

 - [Running Daemon](#running-daemon)